Assistant Professor of Christian Education

 Leah Gunning Francis’ vocation as a Christian educator has been shaped by her understanding of the interconnectedness between the church, academy and society as well as the mind, body and spirit of individuals.
 For Dr. Gunning Francis, Christian education can form and yet transform.
 Through her research, teaching, pastoral leadership and community involvement, Dr. Gunning Francis has explored and reflected on various ways in which Christian education can provide a process by which transformation occurs.

-Dr. Gunning Francis’ research and teaching focuses on womanist approaches to Christian Education, practical theology, and youth ministry.
+Dr. Gunning Francis is the author of Ferguson and Faith: Sparking Leadership & Awakening Community (Chalice Press, 2015).
+Her research and teaching focuses on womanist approaches to Christian Education, practical theology, and youth ministry.
 In 2012, she was awarded the prestigious Engaged Scholars Fellowship, a congregational studies award that supports her current research project Also at Risk?: Middle-Class Black Boys and the Reimaging of Christian Education as Social Transformation.

 As a frequent lecturer and preacher for local, regional, and national audiences, Dr. Gunning Francis teaches and preaches for many groups including colleges, churches, and denominational events.
 The thread weaving through all her work is her commitment to the holistic development of the individual alongside the embodied faith that, when shared, can be transformative to society.